Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: What neuromorphic is good at

 \section{What neuromorphic is good at}

-From the above description, we can see that NMC is an non-stored program, MIMD architecture where the computation is fully distributed over processing elements.
-In this sense, it is similar to a distributed memory MIMD architecture.
-However unlike standard MPI-based distributed computing approaches, where each core is responsible for executing a thread with a communication strategy such as MPI responsible for aligning spatially disparate threads, neuromorphic algorithms must realize the full algorithm spatially and asynchronously.
-The question that presents itself is whether there is any fundamental algorithmic advantage to using such an architecture?

-Here, we will consider three primary theoretical metrics: how an NMC system impacts the time ($T$), space ($C$), and energy ($E$) of an algorithm.
-Most models of parallel computation consider the implications of parallel processors sharing a memory (e.g., the PRAM model \cite{fortune1978parallelism, gibbons1989more}), but there is no memory access in a neuromorphic architecture.
+Here, we will consider three primary theoretical metrics: how an NMC architecture impacts the time ($C_T$), space ($C_S$), and energy ($C_E$) complexity costs of an algorithm.
+Most models of parallel computation consider the implications of parallel processors sharing a memory (e.g., the PRAM model \cite{fortune1978parallelism, gibbons1989more}), but there is no external shared-memory instruction and data access in a neuromorphic architecture.
 However, from a processor perspective many of the same frameworks apply.
-For instance, it is useful here to consider a neuromorphic algorithm fully expanded out as a directed acyclic graph (DAG), which we call $G$ per definition \ref{def:algorithm}.
+For instance, it is useful to relate our neuromorphic algorithms, $G_N=(N,S)$ to a computationally equivalent fully expanded out conventional algorithm described as a directed acyclic graph (DAG), which we call $G=(\mathcal{V}, \mathcal{E})$ per definition \ref{def:algorithm}.
 Summarized results of complexity scaling, which will be derived in the following sections, are presented in Table \ref{tab:complexity_scaling}.